Lap-DevOps/Lap-DevOps/README.md

 ##  I'm Andrii

-### I'm a Python Softwere Developer!
+### I'm a Python Software Developer!

 I like
 - 🏐: sport
 - 🎮: games
-- 🌐: travel around the World !
+- 🌐: travel around the World!

 and coding of course :computer: